-An implicit assumption in all stellar population synthesis models (and the resulting calibrations based upon them) is that statistical numbers of stars spanning a full range of masses, typically to a limit of $M = 100 M{\odot}$, are produced.
+An implicit assumption in all stellar population synthesis models (and the resulting calibrations based upon them) is that statistical numbers of stars spanning a full range of masses, typically to a limit of $M = 100 M{\odot}$ , are produced.
 In the regime of ultra-low SFRs where only a handful of O-stars are formed in a given system over timescales comparable to their lifetimes (i.e., a few million years), this assumption is clearly violated.
-Under these circumstances, H α emission can appear deficient, or even absent, although lower mass star formation, which dominates the total mass formed, may take place and the underlying IMF is invariant.
-Such statistical effects on the H α luminosity has been previously explored for example by Boissier et al. (2007) and Thilker et al. (2007) in the context of extended UV disks.
-More detailed work has been done by Cerviño & Valls-Gabaud (2003), Cerviño et al. (2003), and Cerviño & Luridiana (2004) for modeling properties of low-mass stellar clusters and other simple, single-age stellar populations.
-To evaluate whether such effects can account for our observations, we first perform a simple back-of-the-envelope calculation, and then examine results from the Monte Carlo simulations of C. L. Tremonti et al. (2009, in preparation).
+Under these circumstances, $H\alpha$ emission can appear deficient, or even absent, although lower mass star formation, which dominates the total mass formed, may be taking place and the underlying IMF is invariant.
+Such statistical effects on the $H\alpha$ luminosity has been previously explored for example by Boissier et al. (2007) and Thilker et al. (2007) in the context of extended UV disks.
+More detailed work has been done by Cerviño & Valls-Gabaud (2003), Cerviño et al. (2003) and Cerviño & Luridiana (2004) for modeling properties of low mass stellar clusters and other simple, single-age stellar populations.
+To evaluate whether such effects can account for our observations, we first perform a simple back-of-the-envelope calculation, and then examine results from the Monte Carlo simulations of Tremonti et al. (2009).

-We first estimate when Poisson fluctuations should begin to affect the H α output by computing the SFR at which the number of O-stars on the main sequence at any given time will be less than 10.
-Assuming a Salpeter IMF with standard mass limits of 0.1-100 M{\odot} yr-1, and considering that only stars with masses >18 M{\odot} significantly contribute to the ionizing flux (e.g., Hunter & Elmegreen 2004, appendix B), simple integrals show that there are 10 ionizing stars for a total stellar mass of $4.3 \times 10^3 M{\odot}$ formed.
-To compute the corresponding SFR above which the H α flux should be robust against stochasticity in the formation of ionizing stars, we divide this mass by the 3 Myr lifetime of a $100 M{\odot}$ star (Schaerer et al. 1993), which yields $1.4 \times 10^{-3} M{\odot} \text{ yr}^{-1}$ (log SFR = -2.8).
-This is a conservative limit compared to calculations based on the formation of single O-stars (e.g., Lee et al. 2009; Meurer et al. 2009).26 However, Figures 1 and 5 show that systematic deficiencies in the H α -to-FUV ratio begin at SFRs that are almost an order of magnitude higher (log SFR ~ -2.0).
-At log SFR = -2.8 the ratio is not just beginning to deviate from the expected value; it is already more than a factor of 2 lower.
-This back-of-the envelope calculation suggests that stochasticity in the sampling of an invariant Salpeter IMF alone is unlikely to give rise to the observed trends.
-The same holds true for the Kroupa (2001) and Chabrier (2003) IMFs, for which the computed SFR limit would be 1.5 times lower.
-In all cases, the FUV flux is negligibly affected.
+We first estimate when Poisson fluctuations should begin to affect the H $\alpha$ output by computing the SFR at which the number of O-stars on the main sequence at any given time will be less than 10.
+Assuming a Salpeter IMF with standard mass limits of 0.1-100M $\odot$ yr-1, and considering that only stars with masses >18 M $\odot$ significantly contribute to the ionizing flux (e.g., Hunter & Elmegreen 2004, appendix B), simple integrals show that there are 10 ionizing stars for a total stellar mass of $4.3 \times 10^3$ M $\odot$ formed.
+To compute the corresponding SFR above which the H $\alpha$ flux should be robust against stochasticity in the formation of ionizing stars, we divide this mass by the 3 Myr lifetime of a 100 M $\odot$ star (Schaerer et al. 1993), which yields $1.4 \times 10^{-3}$ M $\odot$ yr-1(log SFR=-2.8).
+This is a conservative limit compared to calculations based on the formation of single O-stars (e.g., Lee et al. 2009a; Meurer et al. 2009).
+However, Figures 1 and 5 show that systematic deficiencies in the H $\alpha$ -to-FUV ratio begin at SFRs that are almost an order of magnitude higher (log SFR $\sim$ -2.0).
+At log SFR=-